 La Manga, Spain

-The national flag of Spain consists of a yellow field containing the national emblem sandwiched between two red bars.
-Yellow and red are tradition Spanish colours that according to legend represents bullfighting (red from the blood of the bull and yellow sand of the bullring).
+The national flag of Spain consists of a yellow field containing the national emblem sandwiched between two horizontal red bars.
+Yellow and red are traditional Spanish colours that according to legend represents bullfighting (red from the blood of the bull and yellow sand of the bullring).
 The symbol in the yellow band is the Spanish coat of arms.

 Facts & Figures